TalishaTRajalakshmi/Computational-Python-Jupyter-/README.md

-The work outlined involves strategic problem-solving in the oil and gas industry, leveraging skills such as data analytics, technological assessment, risk management, and environmental compliance.
-Key skills utilized include:
+This work outlines involves strategic problem-solving in the oil and gas industry, leveraging skills such as data analytics, technological assessment, risk management, and environmental compliance.

 **Data Analytics:**
 Using data to optimize well placement, drilling paths, and production forecasts, enhancing decision-making accuracy.